Punktum-dk/epp-service-specification/README.md

 The specification mentions the **Registrar Portal** service (RP), which complements the EPP service for consistency between services.

-This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.
+This document is owned and maintained by Punktum dk A/S and must not be distributed without this information.

 All examples provided in the document are fabricated/modified from real data to demonstrate commands etc. any resemblance to actual data are coincidental.